mdolab/MACH-Aero/machAeroTutorials/airfoilopt_multipoint.rst

 --------------------
 The only difference here is that we now have two different :math:`c_l` constraints, one for each point.
 These are added in a loop.
+In addition, we use the ``wrt`` keyword to specify the variables that affect each lift constraint.
+In this case, the ``alpha`` from the other flight conditions do not impact the lift constraint, so they are set to zero.

 .. literalinclude:: ../tutorial/airfoilopt/multipoint/airfoil_multiopt.py
     :start-after: # rst optprob (beg)